ffund/run-my-experiment-on-geni-blog/2017-11-13-the-spanning-tree-protocol.md

 on each bridge.
 This will run the command to show the state of the ports on each bridge (`brctl showstp br0`) repeatedly, every second, so that you can monitor all the bridge ports as the spanning tree algorithm is executed.

-(Note: if your screen is not big enough, you may not be able to see all of the output.
+> **Note**: if your screen is not big enough, you may not be able to see all of the output.
 Since the output is updated continuously every second, you won't be able to scroll.
-You may want to reduce your zoom or font settings in your terminal, to see the complete output.)
+You may want to reduce your zoom or font settings in your terminal, to see the complete output.

 After some time, you should be able to find a bridge that has one port in the "blocking" state, like this: